nicnosis/iu-courses/j360-syllabus.md

 I am willing to adapt projects to fit the professional interests of students - we may focus on journalism, animation, data manipulation, or any number of other topics.
 Because this course aims to provide tangible skillsets and viable portfolio pieces, the instructor aims to provide projects that will prove enticing or useful to those considering working in the industry.

+### Project 1
+Students will construct a minimal website outline using HTML.
+This project assesses students' knowledge of HTML tags and basic site structure.
+Project 1 aims to familiarize students with their text editors and development tools.

+### Project 2
+The focus of Project 2 is CSS.
+Students will demonstrate their ability to add visual elements and style to sites.

 ## Policies

 ### Attendance